 My therapeutic approach draws upon multifaceted training, including courses in myofascial release, pregnancy massage, foot reflexology, basic manual lymph drainage and cupping as well as my longstanding clinical experience.
 I am effective in treating a wide range of conditions and enjoy working with my clients to achieve optimal results.
 I am dedicated to adhering to the highest professional standards and working with you to improve your well being in a safe and caring environment, including new enhanced protocols to protect everyone during the covid pandemic.

-Since taking “TMJ Mastery” with John Corey, RMT in 2011, I have been specializing in the treatment of Temporo Mandibular Joint (TMJ) Dysfunction.
+In 2011 I took “TMJ Mastery” with John Corey, RMT in 2011, I have been specializing in the treatment of Temporo-Mandibular Joint (TMJ) Dysfunction.
 I am very encouraged by the success I am having in the treatment and management of the associated signs and symptoms of this painful condition.

 Before I became a Massage Therapist, I taught snowboarding full time at Blackcomb Mountain in Whistler, BC and still enjoy getting out periodically through the winter.
-Most of my spare time is spent with my family but I do manage to carve out time to ride my horse and compete at local shows and Horse Trials.
+Most of my spare time is spent with my family and in “the barn” on our small horse farm in Bonshaw or riding my horse, Quincy.
 In October 2012, I ran my first Half Marathon with a time of 2:10:53!
-Since then, I have been an avid runner logging 20-30km a week and have done the Charlottetown Marathon (half) and the half at the Bluenose in Halifax.
+These days hiking is how I log time on my feet and snowshoeing in winter.